 When I called Davide Kluzer, the PR director of this Modena (Italy) based manufacturer and proposed we take its newest creation to a supercar lifestyle-drive event down the Adriatic Coast, he offered the top of the line model.
 The Maserati GranCabrio MC, which stands for Maserati Corse.
 Little did I know that the car was so fresh in production that the license plates were Maserati’s own.
 That you can see on the picture and we made sure this exclusive drive was something to remember.

 As I accelerate from another curve, being the only car by far, I almost feel compassionate for the potential bystanders, onlookers or curious minds alike.
 It is an event, even a spectacle, that this car is to look at and even more, to hear.
-You see, the V8 in its classical 90 degree V-shaped layout features a cross-plane crankshaft, not unlike in Maranello where it is flat-plane.
-This gives it one of the most exhilarating engine sounds in the industry today.
+You see, the V8 in its classical 90 degrees V-shaped layout features a cross-plane crankshaft, not unlike in Maranello where it is flat-plane.
+This gives it one of the most exhilarating engines sounds in the industry today.
 But as our model is not a standard Sport but rather an MC there is more to be said about the sound deafening experience.
-The 460 hp derived from this 4,7 liter wet sump construction, will pass the first mark in less than five seconds.
+The 460 hp derived from this 4,7-litre wet-sump construction, will pass the first mark in less than five seconds.
 The Brembo rotors of 360 mm diameter in association with Pirelli P Zero rubber make it stop with confidence.

 I call this car a tribute to living, to years before the world crisis entered our everyday vocabulary.
 If you can think of a better number to stripe the sides on a supercar rally, please speak now.
 But don’t tell Davide we are willing to take any number he offers for the next drive.